Formal Definition and Implementation of Reproducibility Tenets for Computational Workflows

-To demonstrate our methodology as a practical means of comparing workflow designs and implementations, we provide example workflow executions designed to highlight our tenets and real-world examples of where they would apply to astronomical interferometric data processing.
+To demonstrate this methodology as a practical means of comparing workflow designs and implementations, we provide example workflow executions designed to highlight the reproducibility tenets and real-world examples of where they would apply to astronomical interferometric data processing.
 All tenet signatures for all referenced workflow trials are available online \citep{pritchard_lowpass_trials_2022}.
-Running multiple trials of each workflow, changing only the random noise introduced to the base signal, and comparing our tenet hashes provides a straightforward way to explore what they uncover.
-Table \ref{tab:res:plain} in appendix \ref{app:results} contains the truncated hashes of all plain workflow executions, omitted here for brevity.
-Table \ref{tab:res:ncc} contains the truncated hashes of all NCC test workflow executions, also omitted here for brevity.
+Running multiple trials of each workflow, changing only the random noise introduced to the base signal, and comparing tenet hashes provide a straightforward way to explore what they uncover.
+Table \ref{tab:res:plain} in \ref{app:results} contains the truncated hashes of all plain workflow executions, omitted here for brevity.
+Table \ref{tab:res:ncc} contains the truncated hashes of all NCC test workflow executions, omitted here for brevity.